 Rule #1: Slow Things Waaaaaay Down: For the first 6 months of dating, restrict what you plan and talk about with your partner to no more than 7 days into the future.
 For the next 6 months, restrict what you plan and talk about with your partner to no more than 30 days into the future.

 Now is not the time to envision living “happily ever after” with anyone.
 It is the time to get reacquainted with yourself and to enjoy your new freedom.

-Rule #2: Do NOT Sign Anything for 12 to 18 Months: Do not sign any legal or financial documents with your partner for at least 18 months.
+Rule #2: Do NOT Sign Anything for 12 to 18 Months: Jimeno & Gray, P.A. says not to sign any legal or financial documents with your partner for at least 18 months.
 No marriage licenses, no car titles, no loan applications, no house mortgages, no joint checking accounts, NO ANYTHING!
 You will have the rest of your life to that after the shock and readjustments to your life after divorce have worn off .
 Just do not do it in the first 18 months after your divorce is final.

 Rule #3: Don’t Get Pregnant Yet: Do not get pregnant or get your partner pregnant.
 Just don’t do it.
 Now is not the time to start a new family.
 Having a child will not miraculously give your life meaning after divorce.
 It will seriously destroy your efforts to reestablish balance, personal power, perspective, self-love, and stability back into your life.

 There is never a good time to start dating for bad reasons.

 Asking “When should I start dating again?” is the wrong question.
 The more helpful question is, “Why do I want to start dating again?”

 Are you dating to enjoy your new-found freedom from the attachments of being coupled, OR are you feeding and strengthening your attachments to the past?